-David E. Schoen, LCSW, MSSW, has a Diploma in Analytical Psychology from the Inter-Regional Society of Jungian Analysts, and a Masters degree in clinical social work from the University of Texas in Austin.
+David E. Schoen, LCSW, MSSW, has a Diploma in Analytical Psychology from the Inter-Regional Society of Jungian Analysts, and a master’s degree in clinical social work from the University of Texas at Austin.

 His first book, Divine Tempest: The Hurricane As a Psychic Phenomenon, was published by Inner City Books in 1998.

 He is also the author of The War of the Gods in Addiction: C.G.
 Jung, Alcoholics Anonymous, and Archetypal Evil, published by Spring Journal Books in 2009.

 His latest book, Always a Fighting Tiger: Memoirs of an Ordinary LSU Football Fan, was released last year by Tate Publishing, and will be the topic of a future interview.

 This episode was recorded on Oct.
 24, 2015 at the Fall Conference of the Inter-Regional Society of Jungian Analysts held in Chicago.
 It is 55 minutes long and around 53 MB.
 You can also listen to this interview on iTunes and on Stitcher.

 Man & His Symbols by C.G.
 Jung

 The Bill W. – Carl Jung Letters are reprinted in full in the Blog section

 Mr. Schoen’s page on the C.G.
 Jung Society of New Orleans’s website explains What is Jungian Analysis?